 Have you noticed a connection between bad college majors and student loan debt troubles?
 Heavy student loan burdens have become a common problem.
 But they seem to be more concentrated among people who choose bad college majors.
 I’ve known a lot of young people with degrees in majors like history, psychology and sociology who have also been crushed by student loan debt.
 You probably do as well.

 Notice, by contrast, that people who have more technical degrees, such as accounting, engineering, information technology, teaching or nursing, don’t have equivalent problems in managing their student loan debt.
-That’s because they are much more likely to be employed in a high paying job on a steady basis.
+That’s because they are much more likely to be employed in high paying jobs on a steady basis.

 What Are the Worst College Majors?